andrebask/thesis/09 - chapter4.md

         (lambda (v2)
           (+ v2 1)))))
 ```
+### Live variable analysis and Closure conversion
+Kawa's support for lexical closures allows to avoid these steps. ...

 ### Code Instrumentation
 Beside fragmentation, instrumentation is performed using exception handlers.
 A try-catch expression is created around each computation to capture a possible ContinuationException.
 The installed exception handler add a new Frame (An invokable object representing the next computation step) to the list of Frames included inside the Exception object, than rethrows the exception.